-A common piece of conventional wisdom states that you should never go grocery shopping on an empty stomach.
+A common piece of conventional wisdom is that you should never go grocery shopping on an empty stomach.
 Intuitively, this makes sense: if you’re already full when you go to buy food, you’ll be less tempted to buy extra food items.

 However, studies on the topic show that this is not always the case.
 Rather, while this is true for people who are not overweight, people who are overweight sometimes buy more food if they eat before shopping.